 and North Star Club donkey's years ago.

-you go these days for a night on the razz as the locals say?
+So where do you go these days for a night on the razz as we locals

 Leaving aside the city centre for a moment, you may like to consider

 a stroll around some of the city's suburban pubs.
 There are a lot

 of them still - and unlike the town centre pubs, many haven't been

 tweaked and modernised to increase revenue - you can still find

 strip lights, ripped vinyl seats and formica if you know where to

 There are a few new pubs and sadly many, many that have called

 'time' for ever - from the New Sea Lock in the Docks (Cardiff Bay)